Can I apply if I am not a US citizen or permanent resident?

 Are there cooking facilities?

-Yes.
-REU students will stay in apartment-style dormitories, where each apartment has a kitchen with a stove, sink, refrigerator, and cabinets.
+Apartments in Ryan Hall have kitchens with a stove, sink, refrigerator, and cabinets.
 Note, however, that students must provide their own microwave oven, pots, pans, dishes, utensils, etc.

 When will I receive my first stipend payment?